mehdi-aouadi/mehdi-aouadi.github.io/_posts/2019-07-20-software-engineering-reading-list.md

 </div>
 <br>

-If you are building software on the **Java Platform** and want to learn how to use it **"effectively"**, you must have a copy of this book on your desk.
+If you are building software on the **Java Platform** and want to learn how to use it **effectively**, you must have a copy of this book on your desk.
 Joshua Bloch led the design and implementation of the Java Collection Framework and many other features.
 He knows the Java Platform internals and will guide you through **making the most of it** with code examples for real use cases.
 The third edition covers Java 9.

 ### [The Hard Thing About Hard Things: Building a Business When There Are No Easy Answers](https://www.amazon.com/Hard-Thing-About-Things-Building/dp/B00I0A6HUO){:target="_blank"}